-For someone with diabetes or a caregiver, healthcare during the COVID-19 situation is quite crucial to avoid the risk of infection as underlying health conditions like diabetes have been popularly reported to make a patient prone to COVID-19.
+For someone with diabetes or a caregiver, healthcare during the COVID-19 situation is quite crucial to avoid the risk of infection as underlying health conditions like diabetes patients have been popularly reported to make a patient prone to COVID-19.
 Here are some important points on coronavirus and how diabetes can be risky for COVID-19 infection.

 What is COVID-19?